mcu-debug/memview/README.md

 This was originally conceived as part of the [Cortex-Debug](https://github.com/Marus/cortex-debug) extension.
 But I decided to make it a stand-alone extension so it can be useful for other debuggers.
 The design thoughts and goals are [documented here](https://github.com/Marus/cortex-debug/wiki/Memory-Viewer)

+- Infinte scroll caapable.
+Currently, artificially limited to 4MB and this may change.
+  - Very little data is fetched depening on what is being viewed and more is loaded as you scroll.
+- 1/4/8 byte views.
+Decoded bytes are only shown in 1-byte mode.
+- Persistent views that survive multiple debug sessions and VSCode restarts.
+- One panel hosts multiple views that you can switch beteen.
+This was a deliberate choice.
+ - Separate views can interfere with the performance of the debug session single steppint because of too much traffic
+- Coming soon: memory editing.
+You can edit now but there is capability to commit changes to program memory.
+- Coming soon: Ability to host the window either in the 'Panel' area (alongside Debug Colsole) or in the editor area.

 We would like to eventually launch memory views from the Variables and Watch windows.
 But this will require some cooperation from core VSCode.

 ## Usage (Manually within VSCode)